Daredevils of Sassoun: Cycle 4

 The King of Aleppo, jealous that Mher married Gohar, has one of the regents of Sassoun's sons sent to fight Mher, who at first refuses to fight his kinsman, but is forced to by Gohar.
 Gohar sees the fight is too close, bares her chest to the regent's son, and when he stares, Mher kills him.
 Mher upset with Gohar leaves for 7 years, slaughtering heathens and destroying their temples.
 He returns to find Gohar dead and he buries her in Sassoun.

 For a long time, Little Mher wandered in the Sasna Mountains with his faithful friend, the fiery Kurkik Jalali.
 The curse has made him a deathless wanderer in a world where the ground can no longer sustain him or his horse.
 Now Mher wants to die, and fights God's angels in order to be able to.
 He visits the tombs of his ancestors and prays for them to listen to his plea.
 He finally splits Raven's Rock in half, enters the cave inside it and it shuts on him and Kurkik.
 Mher is imprisoned forever inside the mountain.
 He awaits the moment when the world is cleansed of its iniquity and he can take his place as the rightful heir of Sassoun: "As long as lies reign in the world, I will not be able to get out of here.
 When the earth is torn apart and rebuilt, the grain of barley will be the size of a walnut, and the grain of wheat the size of a rose, I will be allowed to come out of the rock".

 No one had seen him since that day.
 But they say that water comes out of Agravakar on Vardavar (Feast of the Ascension).
 It is Kurkik Jalalik, hitting with his hooves, he makes the water come out of the ground.

 Films

 In 2010, an animated film was produced called Sasna Tsrer, directed by Arman Manaryan, covering the first three cycles of Daredevils of Sassoun.
 The 80-minute animated film took 8 years to create.

 Music

-In 2005, Russian-Canadian composer Airat Ichmouratov composed the symphonic poem 'David of Sassoуn', inspired by book by Nairi Zarian, the renowned 20th century Armenian poet, who in 1966 rendered this Armenian folk epic into simple prose for the enjoyment of children and adults alike.
+In 2005, Russian-Canadian composer Airat Ichmouratov composed the symphonic poem David of Sassoun, inspired by a book by Nairi Zarian, the renowned 20th-century Armenian poet, who in 1966 rendered this Armenian folk epic into simple prose for the enjoyment of children and adults alike.
 The symphonic poem was performed in Russia, Canada, and Armenia.